noahehall/theBookOfNoah/databases/mysql_new.md

     - use `explain` to help analyze slow queries
     - a `handler` can be faster than select statements when reading large numbers of rows from a table
       - requires `myisam` and `innodb` storage engines
+      - specifying a an index when reading can boost performance

 # UTILITIES